Is The Plaza Hotel Worth it? An Honest Review of New York Icon

 But I try to provide people with the best guidance possible in how they spend their money.

-For all of its perks and luxuries, The Plaza still isn’t worth it.
-You could spend $500 a night rather than $1,000 a night, and have an equally luxurious stay in another hotel.
+After that, you could spend $500 a night rather than $1,000 a night, and have an equally luxurious stay in another hotel…

-*With* a coffeemaker.
+… *with* a coffeemaker.